Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems

 where

-In the sequel we call the linear operator $A$ the one particle operator.
+In the sequel we call the linear operator $A$ the pseudo-one-particle operator, though we will explain in which way it differs from the genuine one-particle operator.
 Due to its special role throughout this work, its properties will be studied in more detail in the next subsection.

 Given a locally integrable function $z\geq 0$, we remind that the Poisson measure $\pi_z$ with intensity $z$ is the unique probability measure on $\Gamma$ for which the Laplace transform is given by